 Read Stove League Smoker at Nork's Tomorrow

 There have been many stories told throughout the years about the Babe's trip to Mahanoy City.
 One that was often repeated was about the towering drives that landed on the roof of the Assumption B.V.M.
 Church.
-As you can see from the photo, any balls that might have landed there would have been foul balls.
 Ruth was a left handed batter and no doubt could have pulled some long fouls in that direction, but the article below doesn't mention any long balls hit there.
+If he had hit a ball on the Assumption roof that blast would have rivaled the one described below at Artillery Field.

 The Babe was known for some long home runs.
 Perhaps the longest was hit in a game that took place at Artillery Field on the campus of Wilkes University just 45 minutes up the road from Mahanoy City on October 12, 1926.
 Here's what the AP wires had to say about that blast.